-Anna Vannucci, MS is the project coordinator of the PANDA Project.
-She works as a research associate in the Children’s Center for Behavioral Health at Connecticut Children’s Medical Center.
+Anna Vannucci, MS was the project coordinator of the PANDA Project.
+She worked as a research associate in the Children’s Center for Behavioral Health Research at Connecticut Children’s Medical Center.
 She received her M.S. in Medical and Clinical Psychology from the Uniformed Services University of the Health Sciences.
 Anna’s research interests involve understanding how interactions among biology, behavior, and the environment influence the development of disordered eating and related psychiatric and medical comorbidities across childhood and adolescence.
 She is also interested in evaluating novel interventions that seek to reduce negative affect, disinhibited eating behaviors, and excessive weight gain.
 Anna has published empirical papers and chapters in the area of pediatric eating and weight disorders.
 She has received grant funding from the National Institutes of Health and the Academy of Eating Disorders to support her research and been awarded several travel fellowships to present her research at scientific conferences.

 Emily Simpson is a doctoral student in the Human Development and Family Studies program at the University of Connecticut.
 She graduated with her M.A. in Psychology from Wake Forest University in 2014 and with her B.A. in Psychology from Sewanee: the University of the South in 2011.
 Her research interests are in adolescent risk and resilience within the context of the family, especially as it relates to emotion regulation.
-She is currently employed as a research assistant collaborating on the Adolescent Adjustment Project and other behavioral health research endeavors.
+She worked as a research assistant collaborating on the Adolescent Adjustment Project and other behavioral health research endeavors.